 1. Jack Nicklaus

 Who else?
 Nicklaus has worn the Green Jacket as Masters champion six times.
 His first Masters victory came in 1963 and his last in 1986.
 In between, he also won in 1965, 1966, 1972 and 1975.
 Nicklaus also shares the record for most runner-up finishes with four.
 The 271 he shot in winning the 1965 Masters was the record until Tiger Woods broke it in 1997.
-Nicklaus holds the record with 15 Top 5 finishes - six better than the next-closest guys on the list.
+Nicklaus holds the record with 15 Top 5 finishes - four better than the next-closest guy (Woods) on the list.
 He holds the records for most Top 10 finishes (22) and most Top 25 finishes (29).
-As late as 1998, at the age of 58, Nicklaus finished sixth - the record for highest finish in a major by a golfer playing on the Senior Tour.
+As late as 1998, at the age of 58, Nicklaus finished sixth - the record for highest finish in a major by a golfer playing who was playing on the Champions Tour.

 And, of course, there's 1986, when 46-year-old Nicklaus - who hadn't won a tournament in two years or a major in six years - staged one more back-nine charge at Augusta, coming home in 30 for a final-round 65.
 The Golden Bear went eagle-birdie-birdie on Nos.
 15, 16 and 17, setting off what might be the loudest gallery roars in golf history.